-Most organisations appear to be approaching pay deductions for industrial action on an hourly basis, even where they have the ability to deduct a whole day's pay under the contract of employment.
+During the 2022-23 pay dispute, most organisations approached pay deductions for industrial action on an hourly basis, even where they had the ability to deduct a whole day's pay under the contract of employment.
 Consequently, ESR has been reconfigured to facilitate pay deductions on an hourly basis when staff have not taken strike action for an entire day.
 This approach is effectively a good will gesture by organisations that allows them to be more generous than the contractual terms regarding apportionment of salary - it encourages striking staff to attend work on a day of action (as they are paid for hours worked) and assists organisations to maintain safe service levels.